About Online Courses

 How do I obtain the required textbooks?

 Textbooks may be obtained from the Shippensburg University Bookstore by ordering them online and having them shipped to you, as well as purchasing them in person at the bookstore.
-PA residents should allow one (1) week, all others should allow two (2) weeks for delivery of any bookstore purchases.
+PA residents should allow one (1) week, and all others should allow two (2) weeks for delivery of any bookstore purchases.
 For more information about ordering class materials from the Shippensburg University Bookstore, go to Bookstore.

 Can I access the Library resources from home?